Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'speak like a robot'**: This will set all responses from GPT-3 to be spoken with a robotic TTS program that works offline.

+- **Say 'stop speaking like a robot'**: This will revert bot's TTS to whatever you had before (either Google or ElevenLabs TTS).

 # Features